Trehein/tech-elevator-dashboard/README.md

 ### For Pathway Advisors
 - View an interactive map identifying partners and tech elevator campus locations as well as anonymized locations for students and placements all filterable by cohort or period of time
 - View the graduation and placement rates of cohorts over time as an interactive line chart
-- Display success stories for students and partners
+- View success stories for students and partners

 ### For Instructors
 - View quiz score averages over time as an interactive line chart